zappala/socket-programming-examples-c/README.md

 # Socket programming examples in C++

-Simple examples that show how to do socket programming in C++.
+Simple examples that show how to do socket programming while using modern C++ best practices.
 Use

 > make